mon1t0r/http-server/README.md

 Before compilation you can configure various server options at `include/server_config.h`.
 Default content directory is `html`.

+The server current implementation creates a new child process for each client connection.

 ## Build and run
 ### Requirements
 ```